KuoHaoZeng/cartpole_model_based_control/README.md

 ### Train and evaluate it!

-**Note**: You can always change or adjust the hyperparameters defined in the config file to change the setting such as how often you want to store a checkpoint, how large the initial learning rate you are going to use, what batch size you are going to use etc.
+You can always change or adjust the hyperparameters defined in the config file to change the setting such as how often you want to store a checkpoint, how large the initial learning rate you are going to use, what batch size you are going to use etc.

 #### Pretrain a dynamic model